SecKC/LCD-Name-Badge/README.md

 * Once done, click *Show Preview* and copy the hex code
 * Within the *bitmaps.h* file, find the  **const uint16_t Avatar [] PROGMEM = {}** section and replace the current code with the new code inside the *{}*.
 This creates an image matrix of your avatar

-Utilize an LCD Image Convertor to take your 128x128 image and convert it to 16-bit hex values.
-Then copy the values into the bitmaps.h file matrix.

 # Upload

 Once display is hooked up to the board and the display has been successfully tested, open Arduino IDE and push the Arduino and bitmaps.h file to the board!